-On Page 2, set the FAX Mode to off as Windstream does not support T.38 faxing.
+On Page 2, set the Fax Mode to t.38-standard.
+This setting was used to test both inbound and outbound T.38 faxing.

+'''

+change ip-codec-set 3

+Page

-change ip-codec-set t 2 Page 2 of 2
+2 of

 IP Codec Set

 Allow Direct-IP Multimedia? n

+Mode

+Redundancy

+FAX

+t.38-standard

+off

-FAX Mode off Redundancy 0
+0

-Modem TDD/TTY off US 0 3
+Modem

+TDD/TTY

+3

+US

+Clear-channel

-Clear-channel n 0
+0

+'''

-For the enterprise, ip-codec-set 1 was used and was configured with the exact same settings as above except that the codec set contained G.711MU as the first codec and G.729A as the second codec, so that G.711MU was preferred for calls made within the enterprise.
+For the enterprise, ip-codec-set 1 was used and was configured with the exact same settings as above except that the codec set contained G.711MU as the first codec and G.729A as the second.